 Fortify Grains to Prevent Nutritional Anemia

 Anemia occurs when people lack hemoglobin to carry oxygen to tissues and muscles.
 Anemia causes debilitating fatigue and impairs a child’s mental development.
 Pregnant women with anaemia are twice as likely to die during or shortly after pregnancy compared to those without anemia, according to an international study of more than 300,000 across 29 countries.

 Nutritional anemia is caused by vitamin and mineral deficiencies .
-Adding iron, riboflavin, folic acid, zinc, and vitamin B12 to flour and rice during the milling process helps reduce the risk of nutritional anemia.
+Adding iron, riboflavin, folic acid, zinc, vitamin B12, and vitamin A to flour and rice during the milling process helps reduce the risk of nutritional anemia.
 Fortification does not address other causes of anemia such as genetic factors and infections.

 In Costa Rica, anemia declined in women and children, and iron status in children improved after fortification .
 Also, each year of flour fortification is associated with a 2.4% decrease in anemia prevalence among non-pregnant women .
 In the United States, fortifying with folic acid has nearly eliminated folic acid deficiency anemia .

 All people need iron as it improves their capacity for physical activity and productivity.
 Iron helps children develop physically and mentally, and it improves the health of pregnant women.

 Yet iron deficiency is “one of the most prevalent nutrient deficiencies in the world, affecting an estimated 2 billion people.
 In total, 800,000 (1.5%) of deaths worldwide are attributable to iron deficiency,” according to the World Health Organization (WHO) .

 A WHO report published in 2015 estimates that 243,187,000 non-pregnant women of child-bearing age have anemia related to iron deficiency .
 Assume each woman is 1.65 meters tall (5.41 feet).
 If they stood head to toe, they would extend 401,259 kilometers – enough to reach the moon and circle it.

 Animal foods are the best natural source of iron .
 Vitamin C can help people absorb iron.
 In contrast, several dietary factors limit iron absorption.
 Iron inhibitors include: